There are two kinds of brining: wet and dry. As the title suggests, this piece is about wet brining.

 There must be a million ways to flavor your meat.
 Fortunately, this article will cover just one.

 Using salt to enhance flavor and preserve meat is a technique nearly as old as civilization itself.
 Places have been named for it, roads have been built to transport it, and wars have been fought to secure it.

 So the next time you sprinkle on the white stuff, take a moment to reflect on the thousands of years of history held in that little shaker.
 Or, you know, just enjoy the taste.

 Ok, enough with the history talk — let’s move on to the good stuff!

-We’ll explore the science behind brining, and show you just how it’s done.
+This guide explores the science behind brining, and shows you just how it’s done.
 By the time you’re done reading, you’ll have everything you need to indulge in some fine brining!
 (Except the meat and salt.)

 What Is Wet Brining?